How NaNoWriMo Works for Educators

 Dare Machine

-10. Students write until the very end.
+10. Encourage students to stick with it until the very end.

 Be sure to celebrate this amazing month of noveling—no matter where students end up in their word counts!